Learn what causes poor dishwasher cleaning results and find out how to get dishes cleaned spotlessly in the dishwasher.

 If the dishwasher still doesn't power up, then a blown fuse, defective user interface control, a failed electronic control board, a broken wire or other dishwasher issues could be preventing the dishwasher from getting power.
 Have a Sears service technician examine and repair the dishwasher.

 You’ll likely see the technician perform the initial troubleshooting steps described above.
-Additional diagnosis requires live voltage checks, which only should be performed by a service technician with the proper training.
+Additional diagnosis requires live voltage checks using a multimeter, which only should be performed by a service technician with the proper training.